Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{APD of EH transducers}

-This metric refers to the ratio of the EH transducer's peak output power to its size under specific operating conditions, thus it is given in W per unit of area/volume.
-Hence, it characterizes the level of miniaturization that an EH transducer can achieve.
+This metric refers to the ratio of the EH transducer's peak output power to its size under specific operating conditions.
+It is given in W per unit of area/volume and characterizes the miniaturization level achievable by an EH transducer.